mtongnz/ESP8266_ArtNetNode_v2/README.md

 This is a complete rewrite of my previous project found here: http://www.instructables.com/id/ESP8266-Artnet-to-DMX/

 If you find this helpful and you're feeling generous, I'd love for you to buy me a beer or some gear: https://www.paypal.me/mtongnz.
-I have also decided that donators will recieve the final source code prior to the public release so I can get a bit more feedback and to say thanks.

-## Private Source Code Release
-I have released the source code to people who have been supporting this project as a special thankyou.
-If you would like to get access, send me a donation using the link above.
-The public release of the code will be towards the end of April so watch this space.
-By that time, I am hoping that a few more bugs have been worked out and a few more features added.
+Thanks heaps to all those who have donated.
+It's really appreciated

+## Prizes for Fixing Stuff
 There are 3 prizes up for grabs for people who fix/add some of the issues/features I haven't had time to finish yet.
-These will still be on offer once the code goes public but donating lets you get a head start :)

-If you have donated and not yet received an email with details, please contact me.

-## What's the hold up?
-I apologize for the lack of development recently.
-I've just started a new job, and that together with a number of weddings this summer has tied up most of my time.
-I have released the beta5d source code to donators early as a special thankyou to them and the code will be made public by the end of April.
-Thanks for your patience.

-## New in beta5
- - sACN support
- - Custom CSS stylesheet - goto /style and upload your design
- - Gateway address setting as requested - not needed generally
- - WS2812 timing refinements & allow interrupts during transmission
- - Add DMX in feature
- - Redo DMX library to have shorter interrupts to be compatible with the WS2812 output (max 3us interrupts)
- - Added WDT reset catch - will boot without ports activated to allow changing settings - just for debug
- - Added new settings reset method - reset the device (allow 1-4 seconds to boot) 5 times to restore default settings beta5
- - Added status feedback via Artnet with power on errors & a counter (~2s per count)
+Have a look here for details:  https://github.com/mtongnz/ESP8266_ArtNetNode_v2/blob/source_release/prizes.md

 ## Which file to flash
 If you have a larger ESP with access to all the pins in the schematic, then download the standard bin file to ensure you get both outputs with RDM and also the settings reset function.